letsface/interview-nodejs/README.md

 Requirements (read carefully):

+* You must use the lib/query.js query function to submit your queries
 * You must not change or copy the content of the file lib/query.js
 * You must provide automated tests, including at least one unit test that doesn't do any file access
 * You must use a promises library (Q)